marioyasuo/AutoMapper/Projection.md

 Projection transforms a source to a destination beyond flattening the object model.
 Without extra configuration, AutoMapper requires a flattened destination to match the source type's naming structure.
 When you want to project source values into a destination that does not exactly match the source structure, you must specify custom member mapping definitions.
-For example, we might want to turn this source structure :
+For example, we might want to turn this source structure:

     public class CalendarEvent
     {